Deepsavani/DES-Decryption-Implemented-in-Vivado-HLS/README.md

 -Baseline design has average latency = 5109

 ##Different Pragmas used:
->Combinations of these Pragmas have also been shown to show how latency and resource utilisation can be optimised.
 -Loop Unrolling
 -Loop Pipelining
 -Task Level Pipelining (Dataflow & Stream Pragma)